Keep track of all Cooperstown Athletics updates on rSchoolToday!

-School sports instill teamwork and self-discipline, while teaching lessons students benefit from for the rest of their lives.
+School sports instill teamwork and self-discipline while teaching lessons students to benefit from for the rest of their lives.

 The Athletic Department recognizes that the primary responsibility of student-athletes is educational.
 Therefore, the Athletic Department supports the concept that student-athletes should work to their potential in the classroom and be committed to achieving maximum academic success.
 While scholastic achievement is determined on an individual basis, the Administration and the Athletic Department reserve the right to determine one’s eligibility to participate in athletic events.

-The district uses rSchoolToday to keep track of all practices, game and competition schedules and scores.
+The district uses rSchoolToday to keep track of all game and competition schedules and scores.